zsteinkamp/zsteinkamp.github.io/_posts/2021-03-17-feedback-frack-for-ableton-live.markdown

 While this does work, it's fairly clumsy since there are multiple tracks involved.
 Creating a new Return track for every experiment you want to have clutters the workspace and there is a physical/mental distance between the device making the initial sound and its feedback loop.
 I thought that it must be possible, given what Live offers, to have a single device that implements a feedback loop.

 Well, I figured it out, and you can [download the Feedback FRACK device here](/audio/FeedbackFRACK.adg).
+Note that this device was created in Live 11, and will not work in earlier versions. :(

 # Using the Feedback FRACK